 learn moreThe birth of Octavia V. Rogers Albert in 1853 is celebrated on this date.
 She was a Black teacher and writer.

-learn more*The birth of Lucretia Newman Coleman in 1854 is remembered on this date.
-She was a Black Canadian writer.
+learn more*This date commemorates the birth of Lucretia Newman Coleman, a Black Canadian writer, in 1854.
 Lucretia H. Newman was born in Dresden, Southwestern Ontario, Canada, to Nancy D. Brown and William P. Newman.
 Her father was a runaway slave from Virginia who was ordained as a Baptist minister after attending Oberlin College in 1842 and 1843.
 He pastored for a […]

 learn more*Charlotte Osgood Mason was born on this date in 1854.
 She was a white-American socialite and philanthropist.
-Born Charlotte Louise Van der Veer Quick, she was from Franklin Park, New Jersey.
-She was the daughter of Peter Quick and Phoebe Van der Veer.
+Charlotte Louise Van der Veer Quick was born in Franklin Park, New Jersey, the daughter of Peter Quick and Phoebe Van der Veer.
 She was raised by her maternal grandfather, Schenck Van der Veer, whose last name she took.
-She married Rufus Osgood Mason on […]
+She married Rufus […]

 learn more